Written by Matt Walsh | Reviewed and edited by Chris Singleton

 How big is the artificial intelligence market?

-• The overall value of the AI market is projected to hit $150+ billion dollars in 2023, rising to as much as $1.5 trillion by 2030 (Source: Precedence Research.)
+- The overall value of the AI market is worth $207 billion, and is forecast to grow to to as much as $1.5 trillion by 2030 (Source: Statista & Precedence Research.)

 What are the main competitors to ChatGPT?

-• On August 31st, 2023, Chinese tech giant Baidu released its chatbot named ‘Ernie’ — short for ‘Enhanced Representation through Knowledge Integration’.
+- On August 31st, 2023, Chinese tech giant Baidu released its chatbot named ‘Ernie’ — short for ‘Enhanced Representation through Knowledge Integration’.
 ChatGPT is not officially available in China.
-(Source: CNBC.)
+‘Ernie’ currently has a userbase of around 200 million people.
+(Source: CNBC & Reuters.)

-• Microsoft’s ‘Copilot’ AI tool is currently being rolled out across its Microsoft 365, Surface and Windows products.
+- Microsoft’s ‘Copilot’ AI tool is currently being rolled out across its Microsoft 365, Surface and Windows products.
+Copilot can be added to Microsoft 365 at a cost of $30 per user per month (or $360 for an annual account).

-• The Bing search engine has included an integration with ChatGPT’s AI technology since March 2023.
-By the end of 2023, Microsoft’s Bing search engine had increased its market share of the global search market to 3.4%.
-(Source: Irish Examiner.)
+- The Bing search engine has included an integration with ChatGPT’s AI technology since March 2023.
+By the end of 2023, Microsoft’s Bing search engine had increased its market share of the global search market to 3.37%.
+(Source: Statcounter.)

 Will I lose my job because of ChatGPT?